Ngā Uruora - Kāpiti Project

-Ngā Uruora - Kāpiti Project is a community conservation project set up in Paekākāriki, New Zealand in 1997 by Fergus Wheeler.
-It is named after the book Ngā Uruora: The Groves of Life - Ecology & History in a New Zealand Landscape by ecologist Geoff Park.
-The main aims of Ngā Ururoa are protecting and restoring the Kāpiti Coast's unique kohekohe forest, re-establishing forests through planting programmes, and undertaking pest and weed control.
+Ngā Uruora - Kāpiti Project is a community conservation project set up in Paekākāriki, New Zealand, in 1997 by Fergus Wheeler.
+It is named after the book Ngā Uruora / The Groves of Life: Ecology and History in a New Zealand Landscape by ecologist Geoff Park.
+The main aims of Ngā Ururoa are protecting and restoring the Kāpiti Coast's unique kohekohe (Didymocheton spectabilis) forest, re-establishing forests through planting programmes, and undertaking pest and weed control.

 Area

 Ngā Uruora covers 292 hectares of coastal escarpment between Paekākāriki and Pukerua Bay.
 The land is owned by KiwiRail, and the QE II National Trust has a licence to undertake conservation projects.
 Ngā Uruora has an agreement with the QE II National Trust to undertake planting, weed and pest control on the escarpment.

-The Paekākāriki-Pukerua Bay escarpment is located within the Cook Strait Ecological District.
-The dominant native vegetation is Coprosma propinqua, Ozothamnus leptophyllus and Olearia solandri, with scattered kanuka-karaka-kohekohe forest remnants.
+The Paekākāriki–Pukerua Bay escarpment is located within the Cook Strait Ecological District.
+The dominant native vegetation is mingimingi (Coprosma propinqua), tauhinu (Ozothamnus leptophyllus) and coastal tree daisy (Olearia solandri), with scattered kanuka–karaka–kohekohe forest remnants.

 Biology

-There are three biologically-significant sites on the escarpment:
+There are three biologically significant sites on the escarpment: